joncamfield/satcommthreats/en.md

 ### Mitigations

 -   Track which devices you are using (including smartphones and laptops) have what data stored on them.
 Satellite phones and pagers are likely to have recent call logs and contacts.
 Regularly purge contacts, recent calls/message and any other content/documents on as many devices as possible - in particular ones which cannot be protected with encryption.
 Use automatically disappearing message options.
 Log out of apps/websites.
--   Conceal the location of the satellite device and consider the requirements for device connectivity at the same time as security requirements.
-BGANs require different angles of access to clear sky depending on location (https://www.groundcontrol.com/products/inmarsat/bgan-range/bgan-coverage-map/)

--   Disguise the phone/antenna/dish.
-Different materials will have different effects if covering a satellite dish.
-In general, any covering is likely to reduce your signal, so consider non-metallic paint or light, dry cloth (water -- in clouds, rain, and even trees is a significant factor in signal strength for some frequencies).
-Also consider your adversary -- are you trying to conceal this from someone walking by on the street, or from someone flying over in a helicopter?
-Both?

--   Use a bluetooth headset or wifi router to not be in possession of the device when you use it.
+-   Use a bluetooth headset (for calls/satphones) or wifi connectivity / router to not be in possession of the device when you use it.
 (See device geolocation mitigations below)

--   When purchasing, seek out dual-use equipment, for example, devices which look like GPS units but which also provide a satellite data connection.
-If using this approach, ensure that users have a reason to use a GPS device and familiarity with its features.

 -   If you are in a location where raids or similar physical searches are likely, find a safer location to store equipment, and carefully consider the potential value of the satellite device against the possibility of arrest.
 Should you dispose of or destroy this device instead?
+-   If purchasing, seek out dual-use equipment, for example, devices which look like GPS units but which also provide a satellite data connection.
+If using this approach, ensure that users have a reason to use a GPS device and familiarity with its features.
+- Consider your adversary -- are you trying to conceal your device from someone walking by on the street, or from someone flying over in a helicopter?
+Both?

+**Specifically for satellite dishes and BGANs**

+- BGANs are directional (as opposed to omnidirectional satellite phones) and require specific angles of visiblity to the sky.
+Understanding what angle your device requires allows you to minimize its visibility from other directions.
+[This map](https://www.groundcontrol.com/products/inmarsat/bgan-range/bgan-coverage-map/) provides a very rough idea of the angles (both compass directional and vertical) that you will need for BGANs depending on your location.
+- Starlink terminals require a 100° cone up from the dish, which will calibrate itself to the ideal base angle depending on your location.
+- -   Conceal the location of the satellite device and consider the requirements for device connectivity at the same time as security requirements.

+-   Concealment -- different materials will have different effects if covering a satellite dish.
+In general, any covering is likely to reduce your signal, so consider non-metallic paint or light, dry cloth.

 ### Details